top of page

 • Defective Products or Equipment: Injuries due to malfunctioning machinery or safety gear.

-In this Goffstown incident, if the tractor-trailer driver's negligence is established, the injured utility worker could pursue a third-party claim against the driver or the company employing the driver, in addition to receiving workers' compensation benefits.
+In the Goffstown case, if it’s determined that the tractor-trailer driver was negligent, the injured utility worker may have grounds to file a third-party claim against the driver or the driver’s employer.
+This would be in addition to collecting workers’ compensation benefits.

 Worker in yellow hard hat and safety gear checks electrical box on a utility pole.
 Blue sky and clouds in background.

-1. Report the Injury: Immediately inform your employer and complete an accident report form.
+1. Report It Right Away: Let your employer know about the injury immediately and fill out an accident report form.

-3. Consult an Attorney: An experienced workers' compensation attorney can guide you through the claims process, help protect your rights, and explore potential third-party claims.
+3. Talk to a Lawyer: A skilled workers’ comp attorney can walk you through the process, protect your rights, and look into any third-party claim options.

 For residents in Goffstown, NH, and surrounding areas, like Manchester and Bedford, Apis Law offers comprehensive legal assistance in workers' compensation and personal injury cases.
 Their team serves as advocates, counselors, and litigators, ensuring that injured workers receive the support and compensation they deserve.